lume/lume.github.io/guide/contributing.md

 Any of the `release:*` scripts will:

-- clean the project of any previous build output.
+- if the repo has changes, fail with a message (ensure the repo is clean first).
-- stash any changes in the repo.
+- clean build outputs.
 - build the project in production mode.
 - run the project's tests to ensure everything is okay.
 - increment the version number (according to SemVer rules depending on if you